osklunds/Crypto/README.md

 The `Math` module provides discrete mathematics functions used by the cryptographic modules.

+- `BigInt` Integer types with `Arbitrary` instances giving large numbers.
+Used for testing.
-- `Divisibility` Divisibility test, Extended Euclidean Algorithm and co.
+- `Divisibility` Divisibility test, Extended Euclidean Algorithm and related.
+- `Gen` Generation of coprimes and primes.
+- `NumClass` A type class used as a shorthand for the multiple type classes required in many functions.
 - `PowerModulo` Modular exponentiation done efficiently.
 - `Prime` Primality testing using the Miller-Rabin test.
-- `Gen` Generation of coprimes and primes.
-- `BigInt` Data types with `Arbitrary` instances giving larger numbers.
-Used for testing-purposes.

 ### RSA

 Implementation of textbook RSA.

-- `Example` Example usage of the RSA library.
+Generation of keys, encryption, decryption, signing and verification.
+Check `RSA.Example` for example usage.

 ### Shamir

 Implementation of Shamir's Secret Sharing.

-- `Example` Example usage of the secret sharing scheme.
+Check `Shamir.Example` for example usage, where Alice shares a secret with her friends.

 ### SHA256